 Day 48 involves visiting the coastal town of Hermanus where whales can be seen during whale season, beer tasting at Birkenhead Brewery and a visit to the southernmost tip of Africa – Cape Agulhas National Park.
-This day is designed to be a relaxing one for you to get to know your fellow travellers, to get used to travelling in our vehicle and to settle into the comfortable routine of life on tour.
+This day is designed to be a relaxing one for you to get to know your fellow travelers, to get used to traveling in our vehicle and to settle into the comfortable routine of life on tour.

-Day 49 the tour drives to the beautiful coastal town of Sedgefield and along the way there is the chance to zipline or quad bike (these are optional at additional cost) and to visit an Aloe Factory.
+Day 49 the tour drives to the beautiful coastal town of Sedgefield and along the way, there is the chance to zip line or quad bike (these are optional at additional cost) and to visit an Aloe Factory.
 The day ends with quality time on the beach!

 Day 50 the tour goes inland to the semi Desert region of the Klein Karoo and Oudtshoorn.
 Known as the ostrich capital of the world, Oudtshoorn is situated in a beautiful valley between the Outeniqua and Swartberg Mountains, and offers the wildlife and adventure enthusiast loads to choose from!
 The first stop is a 1-hour tour of Cango Caves to view its massive caverns and a wonderland of stalactite and stalagmite formations, millions of years old.
 Cango Caves is a world heritage site and one of the great wonders of the natural world.
 Next is a visit to meet some ostriches on a working ostrich farm!